GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - TokenTorq_in is the rate at which society invests in robotic labor.
 - No central bank is required — circulation is maintained via production/minting cycles.
 - If idle RoboTorq accumulates, [**demurrage** sweeps value into **TorqVaults**, prompting reinvestment.](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md#systemic-actors-and-their-interactions-in-detail-ideal-simulation-behavior)
+- Demurrage operates as an honest, yet 100% optional inflation tax.
+Don't want to pay it?
+    - Spend the dough,
+    - invest it in RoboFund,
+    - or put it in a TorqVault to get the demurrage taken from the people who aren't managing their finances.
+- The Bond Network giveth, but the Bond Network also taketh away.

 ---